 Wear and Care

-Call BioConcepts directly at (800) 421-5647 to re-order.
-You will need to provide payment at the time of ordering.
-You may then submit your bill to your insurance company for repayment if allowed.
-If you receive stockings in the mail that do not fit or are defective, they can be returned and replaced.
+Call the Burn/Wound clinic to re-order at 608-264-8040.
+You may need to schedule an appointment so that clinic staff can ensure the accuracy of your garment measurements.
+If you receive stockings in the mail that do not fit or are defective, they may be returned and replaced.
 Most companies do this free of charge if told of the problem within 7-10 days.